scumper-jumper/Weather-Application/README.md

-A java weather app using an API to get real time weather almost anywhere in the world.
+A java weather app using an API to get real time weather of almost anywhere in the world.